Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Introduction

+To tackle this challenge, this paper aims to design a prior correction strategy resistant to unreliable priors.
+Specifically, we first investigate the mechanism by which prior errors affect the learned structure and demonstrate, both theoretically and experimentally, the specific impact of prior errors on the resulting causal graph.
+Notably, we highlight that priors that reverses the order of variables are particularly damaging.
+Fortunately, we show that this damage to the causal graph induces to generate a unique acyclical closed structure, termed a quasi-circle.
+This quasi-circle structure indicate the presence of prior errors.
+Consequently, we design a post-hoc checking procedure that utilizes quasi-circles to reveal prior errors.
+Excitingly, this strategy and the specific CSL method is separate and can be seamlessly integrated into existing prior-based CSL methods.

+This paper applies the proposed prior correction strategy to classic and trendy methods in the field of CSL, respectively.
+Extensive empirical evaluations are conducted towards these method on both synthetic and real-world causal structure.
+Our experimental results indicate that, compared with the basic method, the improved method generally has better performance under different prior situations and various experiment parameters.
+Comparison with different methods also illustrates the superiority of the strategy proposed in this article in resisting prior errors.

 The remainder of this paper is organized as follows.
-Section 2 reviews various existing works that use priors to assist structure learning.
-Section 3 formally introduces the concepts and terminology covered in this paper, as well as the classification of error priors.
-Section 4 theoretically illustrates the influence of priors on learned structures and the connection between order-reversed priors and quasi-circles.
-Section 5 presents the proposed post-hoc check algorithm.
-Section 6 evaluates our method and provides experimental validation of some conclusions.
-Section 7 draws conclusions.
+Section \ref{section_motivation} reviews various existing works that use priors to assist structure learning.
+Section \ref{section_preliminary} formally introduces the concepts and terminology covered in this paper, as well as the classification of prior errors.
+Section \ref{section_method} theoretically illustrates the influence of priors on learned structure and the connection between order-reversed priors and quasi-circles.
+Section \ref{section_algorithm} presents the proposed post-hoc strategy.
+Section \ref{section_experiment} evaluates proposed strategy experimentally.
+Section \ref{section_conclusions} draws conclusions.